BennyKJohnson/JSONKit/README.md

     case releaseDate = "release_date"
 }
 ```
+This may seem inconvenient at first, but provides many benefits over a stringly typed approach, such as autocomplete, compiler verified and also encourages good practice through grouping related keys.

-Initalize a JSON Object for our keys
+Initalize a JSON Object for our keys, `JSONObject` provides the primary interface for working with a dictionary of key/value pairs.
 ```swift
 let json = JSONObject<MovieInfoKey>(data: dataFromNetwork)
 ```